utkn/dull/README.md

 ```bash
 $ dull undeploy
 ```
+This clears the module targets for the latest build.

+It is possible to deploy and undeploy particular builds using the `--build` flag.

 #### Directives
 You can set *directive*s to limit the recursive linking.
 There are two possible directives: `linkthis`, and `linkthese`.